 It was explained to the patient and his parents that the palate surgery also needed to be redone.
 The palatal repair would be followed by a sphincter pharyngoplasty.
 This would result in complete normalization of the patient’s speech.
 Both procedures would be performed in a single surgery.

 Under general anesthesia, a palatoplasty was first performed using Veau-Wardill Kilner’s technique.
 The levator palati muscle was joined in the middle.
 This resulted in a good roof of the mouth palatal repair for the patient.

 This was followed by the sphincter pharyngoplasty.
 Flaps were raised from the palatopharyngeus muscle.
 These were then attached to the posterior wall of the pharynx.
 The attachment was at the level of the adenoids in the form of a posterior pharyngeal flap.
 This resulted in complete correction of the velopharyngeal insufficiency.

 A small central opening or “port” was left in the middle for breathing.
 A suction test was performed at the end of the surgery, which demonstrated good movement of the soft palate.
 A positive suction test indicates that the patient would have normal speech after rehabilitation following surgery.

 Total satisfaction with the results of the surgery

 The patient and his parents were very happy with the outcome of the surgery.
 His parents stated that there was considerable improvement in the quality of his speech following surgery.
 They were extensively counseled regarding the need for speech therapy for the patient.
 Speech therapists play an integral role in the successful rehabilitation of these patients.

-The patient and his parents expressed complete understanding of the instructions.
-His parents stated that this surgery would help the patient gain self confidence and develop a more active social life.
+The patient and his parents expressed a complete understanding of the instructions.
+His parents stated that this surgery would help the patient gain self-confidence and develop a more active social life.